 We invite undergraduates who have accumulated 90 credit hours to become a part of the Rice Ring tradition.
 Graduate students set to earn a Master of Arts, Sciences, Business Administration, Liberal Studies or a Doctor of Philosophy are also encouraged to join the Rice Ring institution.

 The Rice Ring is available exclusively through Balfour.
 You may purchase a Rice Ring from the Rice University Bookstore (located in the Rice Memorial Center, 713-348-0000) or directly from Balfour (http://www.balfour.com/rice/, 1-877-225-3687).

 Rice Ring Celebration

 The Association of Rice Alumni sponsors a Rice Ring Celebration to honor students who have chosen to participate in the ring tradition.
 The celebration takes place during the Fall Semester and represents an opportunity for family, distinguished alumni, and university representatives to come together and honor students’ accomplishments.
-The most recent Rice Ring Celebration in October 2015 included a message from Sue Oldham, the President of the Association of Rice Alumni, as well as a champagne toast from Dean of Undergraduate Studies John Hutchinson.
-Details about the 2016-2017 Rice Ring Celebration will be posted in early fall 2016.
+Each fall, the Association of Rice Alumni invites students and their families to be part of the Rice Ring Celebration, which takes place during Families Weekend

 Historical Rice Rings